botwiki/botwiki.org/content/projects/index.md

 /*
-Title: The Botwiki Team
+Title: Active Projects
-Description: Who we are and what are we working on
+Description: See what we are working on.
 */

-The core Botwiki team consists of [Stefan](https://twitter.com/fourtonfish), [Hugo](https://twitter.com/hugovk), [Terian](https://twitter.com/spine_cone/) and [Kasey](https://twitter.com/bitpixi).
 The projects we are currently focusing on are:

 ### [¶](#botwiki-org){.pilcrow} Botwiki.org {#botwiki-org}